shoeffner/mthesis/src/models_and_methods.md

 # Methods and models

-Estimating gaze is done in \Gaze{} using a geometric model realized in a flexible pipelined architecture.
+Estimating the gaze points is done in \Gaze{} using a geometric model realized in a flexible pipelined architecture.
 Most pipeline steps consist of smaller models which solve parts of the gaze estimation problem, others serve for input and output of the data.
 This chapter details the models and gives an